Connect your Azure Databricks Workspace to your on-premises network

 - Satisfy enterprise security policies that mandate all outgoing traffic to be “inspected” and allowed or denied as configured.

-- Get a single NAT-like public IP or CIDR for all Azure Databricks clusters, which could be configured in a whitelist for any data source.
+- Get a single NAT-like public IP or CIDR for all Azure Databricks clusters, which could be configured in an allow list for any data source.

 To set up filtering this way, follow the instructions in Steps 1-4, with some additional steps.
 What follows is just for reference; details may vary by firewall appliance: